Controlling invasive non-native aquatic plants

 - not give unwanted plants to other people either – this will spread the problem and harm their ponds

-Further techniques for dealing with particularly tricky species can be found at the Compost With Care section of the Invasive Species Ireland website:
+More techniques for dealing with particularly tricky species can be found at Compost with care - Invasive Species Ireland website

 Examples of invasive non-native aquatic plants